Pythode7/Taxi-fares-prediction/README.md

 The model achieves an R-squared of 0.85, signifying that 85% of the variance in the target variable is explained by the model's features.
 This suggests a good fit between the model and the data.

 The coefficients reveal that mean_distance was the feature with the greatest effect on the model's prediction.
 Because the data used to train the model was standardized with
-StandardScaler() withs std of 3.566607, the modelbuil relinear regression model is interpreted as "With holding the other variables constant, for every 1 miles change in mean distance, the fare amount increases by a mean of $2 (7.13/3.566607).
+StandardScaler() withs std of 3.566607, the modelbuil relinear regression model is interpreted as "With holding the other variables constant, for every 1 mile change in mean distance, the fare amount increases by a mean of $2 (7.13/3.566607).

 **_Metrics and feature importance of the random forest model_**